Using the MCA in health services

-The Mental Capacity Act (MCA) is a well designed, useful piece of legislation that governs decision-making for people who lack the mental ability to make decisions (in England and Wales).
-Unfortunately it has been blown right off course by well-meaning but clinically inappropriate guidance which has rendered it unused and unusable.
-The principles of the Act are simple – the decision should be guided by all the factors that the person would have used – and the law itself is straightforward.
-The associated guidance, such as the Code of Practice published by the Ministry of Justice and the many other guidelines published by other organisations have all conspired to make the enactment of the principles bureaucratic and time-consuming.
+The Mental Capacity Act (MCA) is a well-designed, helpful piece of legislation that governs decision-making for people who lack the mental ability to make decisions (in England and Wales).
+Unfortunately, it has been blown off course by well-meaning but clinically inappropriate guidance, rendering it unused and unusable.
+The principles of the Act are straightforward – the decision should be guided by all the factors that the person would have used – and the law itself is plain.
+The associated guidance, such as the Code of Practice published by the Ministry of Justice and other guidelines issued by other organisations, have conspired to make enacting the principles bureaucratic and time-consuming.
 The guidance takes no account of clinical realities.
-It is no surprise that that the Act that is ignored or, sometimes, applied incorrectly.
-This blogpost explores this problem and suggests that the Act can only be implemented by incorporating its principles into routine clinical practice.
+Unsurprisingly, the Act is ignored or, sometimes, applied incorrectly.
+This blog post explores this problem and suggests that the Act can only be implemented by incorporating its principles into routine clinical practice.
 A MindMap summary can be seen and downloaded here.

 Context - Legal

-The Mental Capacity Act 2005 (in England and Wales; available here) was designed to legitimise decisions made on behalf of people who lacked the capacity to make their own decisions; other UK countries have similar Acts.
-The Law Commission, who developed the Act, recommended a ‘best interests’ approach; the decision is made by the healthcare team, not family members nor anyone else (other than appointed deputies); and the decision is reached by using, as far as can be known, the factors and the importance given to those factors that the patient would have used.
-This is a more subtle approach than asking ‘what would the patient decide?’.
-This approach establishes how the patient would have decided, to tease out his reasoning process, and then uses the process that the patient would have used, on behalf of the patient.
+The Mental Capacity Act 2005 (in England and Wales; available here) was designed to legitimise decisions made on behalf of people who could not make their own decisions; other UK countries have similar Acts.
+The Law Commission, who developed the Act, recommended a ‘best interests’ approach; the decision is made by the healthcare team, not family members nor anyone else (other than appointed deputies), and the decision is reached by using, as far as can be known, the factors and the importance given to those factors that the patient would have used.
+This is a more subtle approach than asking, ‘what would the patient decide?’.
+This approach establishes how the patient would have decided to tease out his reasoning process and then uses the process that the patient would have used on behalf of the patient.

-The Act makes it clear that the clinical team is responsible for making the decision.
-The team is responsible for establishing, as far as practical, how the patient would have set about making a decision.
-It will approach family, friends and anyone who knew the patient well to obtain this information.
+The Act clarifies that the clinical team is responsible for making the decision.
+The team is responsible for establishing, as far as practical, how the patient would have decided.
+It will approach family, friends and anyone who knows the patient well to obtain this information.
 It then uses this information to make a decision.
 The team should record, in sufficient detail to justify the decision, what factors were considered and how they led to the decision.

 The Act is written in a legal format.
-With Acts of this nature, it is normal practice to set out a Code of Practice, transforming the legal text into useful, usable guidance and explanations. (here) Given that this Act applies widely across Health and Social care services, and affects very large numbers of patients, many organisation have also produced guidance.
+With Acts of this nature, setting out a Code of Practice is standard practice, transforming the legal text into practical, usable guidance and explanations. (here) Since this Act applies widely across Health and Social care services and affects many patients, many organisations have also produced guidance.

-Unfortunately, it is well established that the clinical application of the Act is patchy, and generally is notable by its absence. (here) The mandatory training about the Act in most organisations, and the guidance produced have both singularly failed to establish good clinical practice.
+Unfortunately, it is well established that the clinical application of the Act is patchy and generally is notable by its absence. (here) The mandatory training about the Act in most organisations and the guidance produced have failed to establish good clinical practice.
 Specific examples of failure reach the courts – patients are harmed. (here)

-It is also important to consider the clinical and social care context where the Act is applied: the people (patients and clients) involved (numbers, locations, etc), the types of decisions that need to be made, and how often decisions need to be made for other people.
+It is also essential to consider the clinical and social care context where the Act is applied: the people (patients and clients) involved (numbers, locations, etc.), the types of decisions that need to be made, and how often decisions need to be made for other people.

-One example illustrates both the frequency of decision-making when caring for someone who has long-standing loss of capacity, and suggests three different types of decision.
-This was a study of providing care to a person with learning disability (intellectual impairment).
-The report (here) illustrated just how frequently decisions need to be made, and how the process undertaken was nothing like that described in guidance.
-It also suggested three types of decision: every-day decisions, life-plan decisions, and health-care decisions.
+One example illustrates the frequency of decision-making when caring for someone with a long-standing loss of capacity and suggests three different types of decisions.
+This was a study of providing care to someone with a learning disability (intellectual impairment).
+The report (here) illustrated how frequently decisions need to be made and how the process undertaken was nothing like that described in the guidance.
+It also suggested three types of decisions: everyday, life-plan, and health-care choices.

-Moreover, there are approximately 490,000 care home residents of whom 343,000 (70%) have dementia. (here) Many of these residents will experience acute illness, and may be considered for treatment or hospital admission.
+Moreover, of the approximately 490,000 care home residents, 343,000 (70%) have dementia. (here) Many residents will experience acute illness and may be considered for treatment or hospital admission.
 Both of these decisions should consider a person’s best interests.
-There are an estimated 192,000 admissions a year from care homes. (here) There are an estimated 11,000 care homes in England; in principle each care home should have undertaken one best interests process on a hospital admission every three weeks.
+There are an estimated 192,000 admissions a year from care homes. (here) England has an estimated 11,000 care homes; each care home should have undertaken one best interests process on a hospital admission every three weeks.
 This is quite apart from the many other significant decisions made on each patient in care.

 - 25 will be on people with acute onset brain damage, and

-- 25 will be on people with a progressive brain damage.
+- 25 will be on people with progressive brain damage.

 - 45–70 follow-up best interest meetings a year.

-It seems unlikely that the guidance published has taken any of these facts into account.
+It seems unlikely that the guidance published has considered any of these facts.

 The law, as published, can be downloaded here.
-I will summarise four important points that it makes, primarily using quotes from the Act because the Act expresses them so clearly.
+I will summarise four essential points that it makes, primarily using quotes from the Act because the Act expresses them so clearly.

-The patient needs to be “unable to make a decision for himself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.”
-The important points are (a) inability to decide and (b) a cerebral disorder.
-However there remains a large area open for debate in relation to mental health problems which could equally well be described as a disturbance in the functioning of the mind.
+The patient must be “unable to make a decision for himself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain.”
+The critical points are (a) an inability to decide and (b) a cerebral disorder.
+However, a large area remains open for debate concerning mental health problems, which could equally well be described as a disturbance in the functioning of the mind.
 There is currently no resolution to this inconsistency.

 To be considered as lacking capacity the patient needs to meet this criterion: “a person is unable to make a decision for himself if he is unable: